zukord/Steam-AutoInstall/README.md

 # Steam-AutoInstall
-Automatically pulls all software in your library from Steam and downloads it
+Automatically pulls all software in your library from Steam and downloads it.